smtr42/P11_pb/README.md

 OpenFoodFacts is a database fed by volunteers in order to map the food and its ingredients.
 It's available under the Open Database License.

 The goal is to create an application so the user can find an healthier alternative to a specific food using OpenFoodFacts.

-This project is the 8th assignment for the Python developer diploma from OpenClassrooms.
-The goal is to learn about:
-* Django,
-* Deployement,
-* Agile development,
-* Common good practices.
+In project 11, new functionalities appears and a bug is introduced.

-### Functionality
+### Functionality added

-* Ability to find a reference in a clone of the OpenFoodFacts Database
-* The user can create and connect to his personnal account
-* The user ask for a product in the search bar and get a substitute he can save
+* When registering, a mail is sent to confirm the email address
+* You can export and import your favorites in csv
+* When not logged in, a cart save your favorite until you log and is then saved automatically

 <!-- GETTING STARTED -->
 ## Getting Started